MetadataForensics/Call_History_Group_Calls/README.md

 # Where to Use:

 - The SQL queries will work in most SQLite database viewers able to execute SQL queries.
+Note: due to column name changes with iOS updates, one CallHistory.storedata query will work while the other will not.
 - The callHistoryGroupCall.xml file is a Magnet AXIOM Custom Artifact, which can be added to Magnet AXIOM Process through Tools > Manage custom artifacts > ADD NEW CUSTOM ARTIFACT.
 Once added, the artifacts are named Call History - Group Call v3, Call History - Group Call v4, and Call History interactionC - Group Call.

 # Artifact Examples: